 To apply for Global Entry, follow these steps:

-5. Attend the interview: Bring your valid passport and another form of identification, such as a driver’s license, to the interview.
-If approved, you’ll receive a Global Entry card and a Known Traveler Number (KTN).
+- Attend the interview: Bring your valid passport and another form of identification, such as a driver’s license, to the interview.
+If approved, you’ll receive a Known Traveler Number (KTN).
+Global Entry cards are typically issued for certain travelers (such as U.S. citizens and lawful permanent residents) and are mainly used for land and sea crossings.

 Global Entry Participating Airports

-Global Entry kiosks are available at more than 75 airports worldwide.
+Global Entry is available at many major airports worldwide, and participating locations can change over time.
 You can find a list of participating airports on the CBP website.

 TSA PreCheck focuses on domestic airport security, Global Entry expedites customs when returning to the U.S., and CLEAR covers both airports and other venues.